 Pages normally are found outside of the blog chronology and are mostly used for showcasing content to readers that is unlikely to change over time, such as:

 - Products And Services

 - etc …

-A WordPress Page is not listed by date and isn’t referenced using categories or tags.
+A WordPress Page is not listed by date and does not use tags and categories.

-Pages can be used hierarchically, however, to help manage and keep your site content organized.
+Pages can be arranged hierarchically, however, to keep your site content organized.

 Go here to learn how to create a new WordPress page: